Self Advocates Becoming Empowered (SABE) Trainers

 Julian Wang on the steps of the Capitol

 Julian Wang, through his lived experience, is a strong advocate for those living with disabilities.
 He has volunteered with The Arc of Larimer County for years, serving on the Board of Directors and in leadership for People First, a self-advocacy group funded by The Arc of Larimer County.
 He served as President of Speaking For Ourselves, a statewide grassroots organization of people with disabilities and is a former Self Advocacy Resource and Technical Assistance Center (SARTAC) fellow.
 Julian is passionate that technology can make life better for those who have disabilities.
-As times change and technology advances, people are going to have to adapt how they do things.
 He is a member of the CYVYC Knowledge Translation work group and a member of the Youth Ambassador team.

 Melody Cooper